RobCranfill/featheremin/README.md

 # featheramin
 A Feather-based theramin!

-This project may or may not become a useful thing.
-I'm just having fun playing around with the Feather and its various add-ons.

 ## Hardware
 So far, (almost) all from Adafruit!
  * Feather RP2040 microcontroller (Adafruit product ID 4884)